7 Best Yamaha Acoustic Guitars (2023) At Every Price

 While the back and sides have less overall impact on tone than the top, having 100% solid tonewood used in your guitar gives it a sound and feel like no other.

-On their high end models, Yamaha uses woods like mahogany, and even solid rosewood for the back and sides.
+On their high-end models, Yamaha uses woods like mahogany, and even solid rosewood for the back and sides.
 The use of these woods adds unmistakable depth and character to the tone.

 Strings

 Yamaha’s more expensive models tend to come loaded with Elixir Nanoweb strings, which are some of our favorite coated strings.
-They sound, and feel great, and make a big difference to the playing experience.
+They sound and feel great, and make a big difference to the playing experience.

 To summarize our findings, we’d recommend the Yamaha FG830 for anybody looking for a great balance of price and performance.
 If budget is your biggest concern, take a look at the Yamaha Gigmaker Standard.
 If you’re planning to splash out on a special guitar, you’ll definitely want to consider the Yamaha LL-TA Transacoustic.

-Simon Morgan
+• Simon Morgan

 Simon is an Orlando based musician, but originally hails from Newcastle, England.
-He started playing bass and guitar in 1998, and and played the local scene throughout his teen years before life got in the way.
-Favorite Genres: Blues, Classic Rock, and he’s not ashamed to admit - Emo
+He started playing bass and guitar in 1998, and played the local scene throughout his teen years before running away to work on ships.
+These days his passion is budget guitars, amps and pedals - though he's not afraid of the finer things.